 Sandor Istella is a well-known local producer and a regular at the Woodend Community Farmers' Market.
 Sandor specialises in growing exotic mushrooms, in many unusual and delicious varieties.
 In this workshop he will demonstrate an easy way to cultivate these mushrooms in your own home!

 The Art of Composting

 Using worms to turn kitchen scraps and other trash into nutrient-rich worm castings has become a growing part of the green movement.
 The benefits are two-fold.
 The worms eat the waste, and then turn it into manure that can be used as fertilizer to grow better gardens and flowers.
-Max will demonstrate the simplicity of vermicomposting at home.
+Adam will demonstrate the simplicity of vermicomposting at home.

 Keeping Bees in your Backyard

 With members of the

 The Woodend Bee-Friendly Society is a working group of the Macedon Ranges Sustainability Group that seeks to promote the sharing of knowledge about beekeeping between aspirants, novices, and experienced beekeepers in Woodend and surrounding areas.
 In this workshop you can learn the basics of bee-keeping, view a demonstration hive and visit the new community honey extraction caravan.

 Author & Raw Vegan Chef

 Melissa is a local raw food chef and author of the Joy With Raw Food series of gluten-free, sugar-free, salt-free recipe books.
 In this workshop, you will learn how easy it is to prepare the most delicious and amazing raw cakes with just a few simple healthy ingredients.
 Best of all, you will be able to sample a raw cake and ask all the questions you have about the raw vegan lifestyle.

 Just Eat It : A Food Waste Story